 “Those who look to the Lord are radiant; their faces are never covered with shame.”
 (Psalms 34:5)

 Recently I had a very dear friend laugh, as we were catching up sharing stories about what God had been doing during our summers, lean forward and say, “God is just such a diamond.”
-It seemed like a good picture for God.
+It seemed like a good picture of God.
 I shrugged it off without much thought at the time, but the idea stuck with me.
 Through various events, my thinking changed and God revealed Himself to me as my diamond, my rock and my forever.

 The Bible is a collection of 66 books with different genres and authors.
 Much of it is poetry, such as the books of Psalms, Song of Solomon and Lamentations.
 While poetry may not initially strike us as interesting, many people really do love it, just in other forms.
 This can include music, thought-provoking quotes, etc. In the Bible, poetry is used to break our well-worn paths of thought and challenge us to consider complex and intangible truths in a new light, particularly in the case of describing God.